Anupreet02/deep-learning-challenge/README.md

 * Scaling the Features: StandardScaler was used to normalize numerical data to ensure consistency and improve model convergence.
 * Data Splitting: The dataset was split into training (80%) and testing (20%) sets using train_test_split.

 2. **Model Architecture**

 * Neurons and Layers: The initial model was designed with: **Input Layer:** Accepting the preprocessed features. **Hidden Layers**: Layer 1: 128 neurons with ReLU activation, Layer 2: 64 neurons with ReLU activation**.
 Output Layer**: A single neuron with a Sigmoid activation function for binary classification.
 * Compilation: **Optimizer**: Adam (adaptive learning rate for faster convergence), **Loss Function**: Binary Cross-Entropy (suitable for binary classification tasks), **Evaluation Metric**: Accuracy.
 * Training Configuration: The model was trained for 100 epochs with a 20% validation split, using EarlyStopping to avoid overfitting.

 3. **Model Performance**

-* Baseline Performance: Accuracy: 72.7% , Loss: 0.577
+* Baseline Performance: Accuracy : 73% accuracy
-* Optimized Performance: Adjustments such as increasing hidden layers, neurons, and experimenting with activation functions improved accuracy to 73.0%.
+* Optimized Performance: Adjustments such as increasing hidden layers, neurons, and experimenting with activation functions improved accuracy to 78.57%

+* [ ] **Optimization Steps**

+To achieve a target accuracy of 75%, the following optimizations were attempted:

+1. **Data Adjustments** :

+* Encoding categorical variables with `pd.get_dummies()`.
+* Combining rare categorical values into "Other".
+* Scaling features using `StandardScaler()`.

+1. **Model Adjustments** :

+* Increased the number of neurons in hidden layers.
+* Added more hidden layers for greater learning capacity.
+* Experimented with different activation functions (`relu`, `tanh`).

+1. **Training Adjustments** :

+* Increased the number of epochs.
+* Used EarlyStopping and ModelCheckpoint callbacks to improve training efficiency.

+* [ ] **Final Model**

+* **Accuracy** : Despite extensive optimization, the highest accuracy achieved was ~73%.
+Then I had to try different approach that is focused on identifying and handling low-frequency categories in a dataset:
+* *Replacing with "Other"* : Consolidate rare categories into a single "Other" category.
+* *Dropping* : Remove the data associated with these rare categories (only if justified).
+* *Encoding Separately* : Treat them differently in downstream processing.

 * [ ] **Analysis of Results**